capsule-corp-ternoa/ternoa-doc/docs/for-developers/indexer/deployment.md

 ```
 - Click on the "rebuild and restart" button at the top of the page

-The process is the same to deploy the dictionary
+The process is the same to deploy the dictionary.

 Note : During the resize of the Database Addon on clevercloud, the created schema will be migrated with less permissions, permissions should be added manually after the migration.